nhsengland/it-standards/application-development/common-dev/authentication.md

 We have a number of options in the strategy depending on the requirements.

 Internally facing systems MUST always use Single Sign-On.
-Contact the Head of Architecture or the Head of Development in the Corporate IT and Smarter Working team (CISW) for more specific infomration.
+Contact the Head of Architecture or the Head of Development in the Corporate IT and Smarter Working team (CISW) for more specific information.

 Externally facing systems MUST use our identity service.
-Contact the Head of Architecture or the Head of Development in the Corporate IT and Smarter Working team (CISW) for more specific infomration.
+Contact the Head of Architecture or the Head of Development in the Corporate IT and Smarter Working team (CISW) for more specific information.

 Exceptions to the standards listed here may be permissible but must be discussed with CISW in advance and will be subject to review and approval via the Architecture Review Board (ARB).